Advance your career with a graduate degree from CSTL

 The Department of STEM Education strives to provide cutting-edge, high-quality graduate programs that utilize and build upon individuals science knowledge and experiences to support students in becoming innovative and highly effective science educators, leaders, and scholars.
 We offer both master’s and doctoral degree options.

 Our master’s degree programs are designed for pre-service and in-service (already practicing) teachers seeking secondary science teacher certification or continuing education.
 These programs can help you:

 - build your classroom practice

 - prepare for doctoral studies in science education or leadership positions

-The MAT-S and MAST degrees are rigorous initial and continuing education programs designed for current science educators.
+The MAT-S and MAST degrees are rigorous initial and continuing education programs.
 The programs are unique in that they focus solely on science education allowing students to be part of a supportive cohort of high-achieving science educators taught by faculty who specialize and conduct research in science education.
-The programs are similar, but differ in whether or not you intend to earn a standard Arizona teaching certificate along with your master’s.
+The MAT-S program is for students interested in earning an Arizona standard secondary teaching certificate and serves both students new to the profession and current teachers with alternative credentials.
+The MAST program is for experienced science teachers interested in continuing education and does not lead to certification.
 Financial assistance is available for both programs.

 Select the program that’s right for you

 The Arizona Teachers Academy (ATA) at NAU covers all tuition and academic fees for master’s students in the MAST and MAT-S programs if you commit to one year of teaching in Arizona for each year you receive the Teachers Academy Scholarship.
 Graduate students are eligible for four semesters of support.
 Want to graduate debt free?
 Get more information about the Arizona Teachers Academy at NAU.